abym-droid/upgrad-bike-sharing-linear-regression-assignment/README.md

 **Model evaluation:**
 - The train and test R2 scores are quite close which means there is no overfitting/underfitting in the model and it is quite stable
 - The error terms were normally distributed so the p-values computed for the predictor variable coefficients are reliable.
-- The model is not very complex and the final one contains 9 features shortlisted after Recursive Feature Elimination (RFE) automated process and manual feature selection from 28 features (post dummy variables and scaling)
+- The model is not very complex and the final one contains 6 features shortlisted after Recursive Feature Elimination (RFE) automated process and manual feature selection from 28 features (post dummy variables and scaling)

 **Significant Variables:**
+ Recommendation on Significant variables are as follows:
- - **Spring Season:** The variable "spring" has a coefficient/weightage of -0.8188.
+ 1. **Spring Season:** The variable "spring" has a coefficient/weightage of -0.8644.
 The bike demand will significantly fall in spring and the company needs to invest in some marketing strategies to attract more people during spring.
+"Summer" and "Fall" seasons drives demands up.

+ 2. **Year:** This variable "year" has a coefficient/weightage of 0.9081.
+Year on year demand is increasing.
+Covid-19 may have temporarily stifled demand but as the pandemic is gone now (or is less serious) the demand is expected to rise again.
+People are also becoming more climate conscious and prefer bikes for shorter transits and for health benefits.

+ 3.  **Weather Conditions:** Weathersit variables like "Light Snow" (coefficient/weightage of -1.4208) or "Mist" (coefficient/weightage of -0.4554) drives demands down.

- - **Temperature:** This variable "temp" has a coefficient/weightage of 0.3510.
+ 4. **Temperature:** This variable "temp" has a coefficient/weightage of 0.3367.
 In general as temperature gets warmer, demand rises.
 This could be also observed as "Winter" season or "Light Snow" (weathersit original catageorical variable level) drives demands down.
- - **Year:** This variable "year" has a coefficient/weightage pf 0.9418.
-Year on year demand is increasing.
-Covid-19 may have temporariliy stiffled demand but as the pandemic is gone now (or is less serious) the demand is expected to rise again.
-People are also becoming more climate conscious and prefer bikes for shorter transits and for health benefits.
- - **Weather Conditions:** Weathersit variables like "Light Snow" or "Mist" drives demands down.
-"Summer" and "Fall" seasons drives demands up.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->